 Bonus Zone data cannot be used to extend a customer’s regular data use during the day.
-Once you use up the data included in your plan, HughesNet simply drops the speed on your service down to around 1 Mbps.
+Once you use up your data allotment, HughesNet simply drops the speed on your service down to around 1 Mbps.
 This means you still have access for basic needs like checking email, but you won’t be able to do more advanced things like stream video or use real-time cloud applications like Google Drive.
 (Or at least, not in a way that’s productive or fast.)

 Our recommendation is that customers use the 50 GB Bonus Zone data pack to handle large downloads, updates, and backups.
-These sort of activities can be scheduled to take place when you’re asleep, so you can download large games or videos without taking a big dent out of your daytime data use.
+These sort of activities can actually be scheduled to take place when you’re asleep.
+This way, you can download large games or videos without taking a big dent out of your daytime data use.

 Some customers we’ve spoken with reported combining HughesNet Internet with a video download management system like Plex to “cut the cord” even on smaller data packages that can’t handle frequent real-time streaming.